raul4247/TriadicContextMiner/README.md

 2) Flat the context to a dyadic one
 3) Mine concepts using data-peeler
 4) Find links between concepts using iPred
+4) Compute feature generators
+4) Compute association rules
+4) Save a report of the execution

 The project was developed by Raul F. Mansur, oriented by Pedro H. B. Ruas and Mark A. J. Song, all from Pontifícia Universidade Católica de Minas Gerais (PUC MG).